ava-labs/avalanche-docs/docs/dapps/launch-your-ethereum-dapp.md

 #### Running a Node in Debug Mode

 By default, debug APIs are disabled.
-To enable them, you need to enable the appropriate EVM APIs in the config file by including the `eth-apis` value in your C-Chain config file to include the `public-debug`, `private-debug`, `debug-tracer`, `internal-public-debug` and `internal-private-debug` APIs.
+To enable them, you need to enable the appropriate EVM APIs in the config file by including the `eth-apis` value in your C-Chain config file to include the `debug`, `debug-tracer`, and `internal-debug` APIs.

 :::note
 Including the `eth-apis` in the config flag overrides the defaults, so you need to include the default APIs as well!